datagrok/modular-git-hooks/README.md

 ## Setup

+> Note to Cygwin users: [a bug in Cygwin 1.7.35](https://cygwin.com/ml/cygwin/2015-03/msg00270.html) breaks this software.
+Please upgrade to Cygwin 2.0.0 or higher.

 Until I have this packaged up for easy installation in various operating systems, there are a variety of ways you can use this code:

 Basically: